Medical Care for Medical Professionals Injured on the Job in the Dallas Area

 Based on this information, OSHA moved to approve federal regulations that required all companies, including medical facilities, to take steps to prevent ergonomic injuries in the workplace.
 But the bill, which specifically mentioned the plight of registered nurses, was killed by Congress in 2000.

 How To Heal A Back Injury

-At Work Injury MD, we see a large number of patients suffering from on-the-job back injuries.
-Our team is very familiar with these injuries and our full-service clinic has a clear strategy for approaching these injuries with care, from the moment you enter the door to the moment you return to work.
+At our workers’ comp clinic in Dallas, Texas a large number of patients suffering from on-the-job back health problems.
+Our team is very familiar with these types of incidents and our full-service clinic has a clear strategy for approaching them with care, from the moment you enter the door to the moment you return to work.

 The path to a healthy back involves:

 - Tests and diagnostics.
 It is vital that before treatment begins, we know exactly why you are hurting and what is limiting function.
 Through a medical exam, scans, and x-rays, we will determine where the problem is and why it is occurring.